Nikunj-Sahani/BSCP..-..BurpSuite-Certified-Practitioner/Stage-1. Apprentice Labs/Readme.md

 # Lab :1: Username enumeration via different responses
 * To solve the lab, *enumerate a valid username, brute-force this user's password,* then access their account page.
+* It is a simple brute force attack where you can find username and password easily.
 ---
 #### This lab is vulnerable to username enumeration and password brute-force attacks.
 It has an account with a predictable username and password.